 7. Mini Mural Tour

-This summer, blank bricks walls across Buffalo received colorful additions, and this route will guide you through a few new murals across three different neighborhoods.
-Start with Cassandra Ott’s flower piece at Revolver Records on Elmwood, then head west on Lafayette to Nicole Cherry’s bicycle-inspired design at 1330 Niagara St. Follow Niagara to Prospect St and head all the way downtown to see Logan Hick’s cityscape at 5 Huron St before ending just north at Felipe Pantone’s bold digital-inspired piece on the Town Ballroom façade on Washington St. You’ll cover about 4.2 miles while taking part in an rich tradition of public art in Buffalo.
+Each summer, blank bricks walls across Buffalo received colorful additions, and this route will guide you through a few newer murals across three different neighborhoods.
+Start with Cassandra Ott’s flower piece at Revolver Records on Elmwood, then head west on Lafayette to Nicole Cherry’s bicycle-inspired design at 1330 Niagara St. Follow Niagara to Prospect St and head all the way downtown to see Logan Hick’s cityscape at 5 Huron St before ending just north at Felipe Pantone’s bold digital-inspired piece on the Town Ballroom façade on Washington St. You’ll cover about 4.2 miles while taking part in a rich tradition of public art in Buffalo.

 This post was originally published in 2019 and has been updated.